 A developing conflict

-What has now emerged is a clear and escalating conflict between a senior and widely respected Parliamentarian and a police force over the integrity of a major criminal investigation.
+What has now emerged is a clear and escalating conflict between a senior and widely respected Parliamentarian and an under-siege police force over the integrity of a major criminal investigation.

 On one level, Cheshire Constabulary’s position is coherent and, in key respects, well supported.
 Its rebuttal of claims relating to statistical evidence and the use of expert witnesses will appear detailed and credible to a wider public.
 Though that assessment is not universally shared, particularly amongst statisticians, clinicians, lawyers and other specialist commentators who have publicly questioned numerous aspects of the case.